 Capital expenses are not a part of the annual budget.
-Because they are infrequent, they are usually capitalized and amortized over a period of years.
+Generally accepting accounting principles require that they are amortized over a period of years.

 Staff computers are replaced on a four-year rotational basis.
-When a computer requires replacing, the Finance Administrator or General Secretary informs Treasurer and provides a cost quote.
-The Treasurer authorizes such expenditures in advance of purchase.
+When a computer requires replacing, the Finance Administrator works with the staff receiving the computer and approves a cost quote in advance of purchase.

 From time to time, other capital costs arise (printers, etc.).
-In such cases, the Finance Administrator or General Secretary consults with the Treasurer who is authorized to give approval for costs under \$2000.
+In such cases, the Finance Administrator consults with the Treasurer who is authorized to give approval for costs under \$2000.
 If the cost exceeds this amount, the Executive Committee will be consulted for authorization of the expense.